-Problem Statement The work in this paper deals with formal verification (and subsequent debugging) of multi-threaded C# programs which are improperly synchronized.
+Problem Statement The work in this paper deals with formal verification (and subsequent debugging) of multi-threaded C# programs with data races.
+Such programs may exhibit different sets of behaviors on different implementation platforms - making the verification of these programs particularly tricky.
 As a simple example consider the following schematic program fragment, and suppose initially x = y = 0.
 Moreover 11, 12 are thread-local variables while x, y are shared variables.